-Joint Land Use Study: In 2017, the Southeastern Connecticut Council of Governments (SCCOG), SUBASE New London, the City of Groton, the Town of Groton, Ledyard, Montville, New London, and Waterford worked together to prepare a Joint Land Use Study (JLUS).
-The JLUS analyzed compatibility issues between the towns and the SUBASE and proposed strategies to address these issues in the areas of transportation, the Thames River, land use and development, and coordination and cost sharing.
+Joint Land Use Study: In 2017, the Southeastern Connecticut Council of Governments ("SCCOG"), Subase New London, the City of Groton, the Towns of Groton, Ledyard, Montville, New London, and Waterford worked together to prepare a Joint Land Use Study ("JLUS").
+The JLUS analyzed compatibility issues between the towns and the Subase and proposed strategies to address these issues in the areas of transportation, the Thames River, land use and development, and coordination and cost sharing.
 The JLUS report can be reviewed on the SCCOG website.

-A number of the JLUS recommendations are eligible for funding through the Department of Defense Office of Economic Adjustment (OEA).
+A number of the JLUS recommendations are eligible for funding through the Department of Defense Office of Economic Adjustment ("OEA").
 The SCCOG and the Towns applied for and received a grant from OEA in the amount of \$313,000 in July 2018.
-These funds will be used to study the impacts that the Subbase and General Dynamics have on housing and transportation and make recommendations on the needs for the region.
-Funds will also be used to analyze the Crystal Lake Road and Route 12 land uses.
-New zoning regulations will be developed to reflect the needs of the SUBASE and the Town of Groton.
-A public kickoff meeting was held in January 2019.
+These funds were used to study the impacts that the Subase and General Dynamics have on housing and transportation and make recommendations on the needs for the region.
+Funds were also be used to analyze the Crystal Lake Road and Route 12 land uses.
+New zoning regulations for this area were approved in December 2019 that will allow for an easier development approval process while continuing to address the security needs of the Subase.